 Indulgences meet tax exemptions: Fly with us to purge your sins

 Although the Vatican has stopped selling indulgences directly, it still profits from offering this type of penance for one’s sins.
-The pilgrimage for an indulgence may be booked through the Vatican’s own travel agency.
-Pilgrims are encourgaed to fly with the Vatican airline and stay in one of its tax-exempt hotels in convents.
-In fact, if they don’t use the Vatican travel agency, they may even find themselves turned away from the pope’s audiences for pilgrims.
+The pilgrimage for an indulgence may be booked through the Vatican’s own travel agency which offers flights with the Vatican airline and hotel accomodation in tax-exempt convents.
+Use the Vatican travel agency, or risk being turned away from the pope’s audiences for pilgrims.

 In 1343 Pope Clement VI came up with an idea which was to prove highly profitable for the Church: that the blood of Christ provided the pope with an inexhaustible Treasury of Merit which he could use to mitigate the penalties for sin.
 Clement claimed that this Treasury was meant for the “remission of the temporal punishment due to sin” — “temporal” because it was intended to reduce or eliminate the tortures of Purgatory, as opposed to those of Hell, which are, of course, “eternal”.

 Without further ado Clement drew in person upon this inexhaustible Treasury of Merit, to issue pardons as he pleased — but naturally the rest of Christendom lacked his direct access.
 If you weren’t the pope, you had to earn your share by saying prayers or performing other acts of penance such as going on a pilgrimage.
 Luckily, however, another option was available: the payment of money.
 You calculated the cost of the pilgrimage prescribed for penance and then bought an indulgence from the Church to cover it.
 The receipt you got for the performance of the penance or for the payment accepted as a substitute was called a “letter of indulgence”.